krnsk0/krnsk0.dev/src/data/blog/skyscraper_1.md

 Why the caveat that we'll only at first be able to solve _published_ puzzles?

 A valid skyscraper puzzle is a collection of clues which contain enough information to permit one and only one solution.
-Skyscraper puzzle authors make a rule of only publishing puzzles which are not only valid, but which can be solved _without using guess-and-check_, the enthusiast's name for recursive backtracking search.
+Puzzle authors make a rule of only publishing puzzles which are not only valid, but which can be solved _without using guess-and-check_, the enthusiast's name for recursive backtracking search.
 Published puzzles thus ought to be solvable programmatically without backtracking provided we can imitate the way players think about the game.

-How to approach this?
 When solving puzzles, enthusiasts typically alternate through applying several forms of inference to reason about the board, with skilled players deciding the sequence in which to employ these forms of inference according to some higher-order heuristics.
 Let's begin with these forms of inference.

 1. Performed at the start of a game, **edge clue initialization** allows players to derive initial information about rows and columns starting from their clues, in some cases allowing us to determine the values of cells outright and in other cases allowing us to rule out certain values.